fluidos-project/quick-start-guide/README.md

 <details>
     <summary> Cyber Deception </summary>

 - A component to provide Cloud Native Cyber Deception as a service, thus enhancing the overall security of the FLUIDOS ecosystem.
-For additional information, kindly consult the [Cyber Deception repository](https://github.com/fluidos-project/cyber-deception)
+For additional information, check the [Cyber Deception repository](https://github.com/fluidos-project/cyber-deception).

 </details>